0Eagle/hpbar/README.md

 This mod is designed to work with all mods (sans those that come with their own HP bars, e.g. WoC and DnD) and provides special name pretty-printing for popular Complex Doom mods (LCA, RM, HAF, Ark, ILCA) and RGA2.
 Server hosts can further customize the behavior via cvars to support other mods.

-## Dependencies

-* NewTextColors (This should be loaded automatically if you play on clusters like TSPG.)

 ## CVars

 * `hpbar_style` (user): Choose how the HP bar is displayed. (default: 1)